amadeus/IL2-Mission-Planner/README.md

 Run `npm run develop` and navigate to the dist index file in a web browser (e.g. `file:///path/to/dist/index.html`) to access the site.
 Beware, this action wipes the dist folder.

 ### Updating
 Simply run `npm run dist` again after a `git pull` and merge the updated output files with your webroot.
+If moving up a major version (ex. v1 to v2), repeat the 'Seting up' process instead.

 ### Streaming